docker/docs/machine/reference/ls.md

 | .DockerVersion | Docker Daemon version                    |
 | .ResponseTime  | Time taken by the host to respond        |

-When using the `--format` option, the `ls` command will either output the data exactly as the template declares or, when using the table directive, will include column headers as well.
+When using the `--format` option, the `ls` command either outputs the data exactly as the template declares or, when using the table directive, includes column headers as well.

 The following example uses a template without headers and outputs the `Name` and `Driver` entries separated by a colon for all running machines: